Skip to main content

 • Develop and coordinate an ongoing staff development program for employees who have security responsibilities

-• Serve as a district contact person to provide or coordinate in-service activities for student groups on various aspects of school security as requested by the principal
+• Serve as a district contact person to provide or coordinate in-service activities for student groups on various aspects of school security, as requested by the principal

 • Develop and implement strategies to minimize property loss and maintain inventory control